Vinvin202020/scGPT_for_cell_density/README.md

 ---
 - scGPT: Towards Building a Foundation Model for Single-Cell Multi-omics Using Generative AI
 - 10X genomics
-- chatGPT for annotation of code
+- chatGPT for annotation of code and reformulating